-Civil Aviation Act 1982 s.
+- Civil Aviation Act 1982 s.
 72 The Treasure Act 1996

-Law of Property Act 1925 ss 36, 205(1)
+- Law of Property Act 1925 ss 36, 205(1)

-Law of Property (Joint Tenants) Act 1964 s1
+- Law of Property (Joint Tenants) Act 1964 s1

-www.landreg.gov.uk
+- www.landreg.gov.uk

-Land Registration Acts 1925 and 2002
+- Land Registration Acts 1925 and 2002

-City of London Building Society v Flegg (1998) Re Ellenborough Park Estates (1956)
+- City of London Building Society v Flegg (1998) Re Ellenborough Park Estates (1956)

-Tulk v Moxhay (1848)
+- Tulk v Moxhay (1848)

-Websites and printed literature of financial institutions e.g. banks and building societies
+- Websites and printed literature of financial institutions e.g. banks and building societies

-Estate agents' particulars
+- Estate agents' particulars

-Standard conveyancing forms
+- Standard conveyancing forms

-Unit 220 - Legal Text Processing
+Unit 320/321 - Legal Text Processing / Audio Processing

-Credit Value 11

-GLH 110

-Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.

-Aim: The aim of this unit is to enable the learner to

-develop the knowledge and skills to
+Credit Value 15 GLH 144 Assessment requirements specified by a sector or regulatory body: This unit will be assessed by an externally set and locally marked assignment.
+Aim: The aim of this unit is to enable the learner, who is already competent in word processing skills, to develop the additional skills necessary to accurately produce professional documentation appropriate for the legal and business environment.
+The learner will employ advanced word processing techniques and audio transcription skills to edit and manipulate a variety of legal and business documents.

-accurately produce documentation

-appropriate for the legal and business

-environments.
-The learner will become

-familiar with word processing techniques,

-legal document layouts and legal

-terminology.

-4. be able to use word processing software to create and amend business and legal documents
+be able to use word processing software to produce complex business and legal documents

-- 1.1 create documents to a given house style from manuscript and printed text - 1.2 amend and format the layout and text of new and existing business and legal documents - 1.3 insert dates and references where appropriate - 1.4 create and format tables - 1.5 select and insert special characters - 1.6 import graphics into documents - 1.7 use search and replace - 1.8 recall document templates and include relevant additional information - 1.9 follow written instructions and interpret amendment and correction signs - 1.10 identify and expand general and legal abbreviations - 1.11 identify and correct spelling errors - 1.12 route originals and copies as instructed - 1.13 name, save and print business and legal documents, as instructed.
+- 1.1 create complex business and legal documents to a given house style from manuscript and printed text - 1.2 amend and format the layout and text of new and existing business and legal documents - 1.3 insert dates and references where appropriate - 1.4 import graphics into documents and create and format complex tables - 1.5 follow written instructions and interpret amendment and correction signs - 1.6 identify and correct spelling errors - 1.7 identify and correct legal terminology - 1.8 identify and expand general and legal abbreviations - 1.9 route originals and copies as instructed - 1.10 check calculations in documents - 1.11 name, save and print complex business and legal documents, as instructed

-Documents -Letters, file notes, attendance notes, notices, information sheets, backsheets, frontsheets, Briefs to Counsel, Statements, Deeds (Change of name, deed of gift), basic Wills (including Codicils), Sworn Statements, estate accounts, Particulars of Claims, Answer to Petitions, Defences numbering to paragraphs (to a maximum of two levels), adjust paragraph styles (using text alignment, bullets, indentation), create and amend headers and footers, adjust page setup - orientation, adjust margins, line spacing and justification, insert manual and automatic page numbering
+Complex business and legal documents - Letters, file notes and attendance notes, information sheets, agendas, Chair's agenda, minutes, formal and informal reports, backsheets, frontsheets, Briefs to Counsel, Statements, Deeds (change of name, deed of gift), Wills (including Codicils), Sworn Statements, estate accounts, Particulars of Claims, Defences, Bills of Costs, Articles of Association, Answers to Petitions